 Moving from one place to another is often a hectic experience, simply because there seems to be so much to do in such little time, and because you’re never quite sure what problems might come along.
 For these reasons, it’s important to start early – as early as you can – and have a good organisation in place.
 But is that enough?
 Well, no. It’s a good start, but there are certain things you have to keep in mind, especially when it comes to packing items of a fragile nature.
 There are three risk factors: the packing, moving, and unpacking – and when it comes to fragile or breakable items, you need to take some extra precautions.
+It’s best to work with experienced movers like Mayflower to make sure everything goes smoothly.
 Here is your essential guide to packing plates, lamps, and other fragile items:

 Start with the basics